 In the other park I leave another note identifying the location of chocolate (my back pack – I’m hoping no one will move or find the notes in the short time between leaving them and us finding them again but I’m not trusting chocolate to a tree).
 I go the quick way to both parks and manage to set it up in about ten minutes.

-B is happy to do challenge again and lead the way.
+B is excited about this one and ready to lead the way.
 She’s critical of my directions though.

 B: “What do you mean turn right, then turn left”.
 She mimes turning her body to the right and then turning it to the left.